EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 | D3 | Minimum 350 g |

-Key Point: Aluminium protection is commonly needed in the aerospace, automotive, and general manufacturing.
+Key Point: Molten aluminium protection is commonly needed in automotive, aerospace, and general manufacturing industries.

 Code E: Molten Cast Iron